lipanski/docker-static-website/README.md

 A very small Docker image (~154KB) to run any static website, based on the [BusyBox httpd](https://www.busybox.net/) static file server.

-The image comes with a low memory footprint.
-If you're using the previous version (1.x, based on *thttpd*), I recommend upgrading.
+> If you're using the previous version (1.x, based on *thttpd*), I recommend upgrading since the new version (2.x) comes with a much smaller memory footprint.

 For more details, check out [my article](https://lipanski.com/posts/smallest-docker-image-static-website).